kixelated/moq-rs/README.md

 go run ./warp-server
 ```

-### Web Server
+## Web
 The web assets need to be hosted with a HTTPS server.
 If you're using a self-signed certificate, you will need to ignore the security warning in Chrome (Advanced -> proceed to localhost.warp.demo).
+This can be avoided by adding your certificate to the root CA but I'm too lazy to do that.

 ```
 cd client